panda3d/panda3d-docs/programming/hardware-support/mouse-support.rst

 wheel_down Mouse Wheel rolled downwards
 ========== ============================

-If you want to hide the mouse cursor, you want the line: "cursor hidden #t" in your :ref:`Config.prc <configuring-panda3d>` or this section of code:
+If you want to hide the mouse cursor, you want the line: `cursor-hidden true` in your :ref:`Config.prc <configuring-panda3d>` or this section of code:

 .. only:: python